serverdensity/Fluffify/README.md

 We have a plugin to turn marketing speek into what it really is, arcane sysadmin magic.

-Go ahead and make a pull request to [add more words](https://github.com/serverdensity/Fluffify) to share with your fellow downloaders.
-You can also download the plugin here: URL.
+Go ahead and make a pull request to [add more words](https://github.com/serverdensity/Fluffify/tree/master/fluffify/data) to share with your fellow downloaders.
+You can also download the plugin at the [chrome store](https://chrome.google.com/webstore/detail/fluffify/aiifcleijeipadfhbgmcjapekknfkamg)